Constructing g-computation estimators: two case studies in selection bias: Case Study 1: Treatment-induced selection

 \subsection{Simulation}

-To illustrate the performance of the proposed estimator, a modified version of the data generating mechanism from Breskin et al. was created (see Appendix 2 for details).
-In the simulations, we compare taking the difference between the means of the outcomes among complete-cases stratified by treatment arm (na\"ive analysis), standard g-computation, and our modified g-computation algorithm.
-For evaluation metrics, we considered bias, empirical standard error (ESE), standard error ratio (SER), and 95\% confidence interval (CI) coverage \cite{Morris2019Using}.
+To verify our mathematical derivation and illustrate the performance of the proposed estimator, a modified version of the data generating mechanism from Breskin et al. was created (see Appendix 2 for details).
+In the simulations, we compare taking the difference between the means of the outcomes among complete-cases stratified by treatment arm (na\"ive analysis), standard g-computation with $X$ (as in \ref{ID-R1}), and our modified g-computation algorithm.
+For reference, we also include results for an IPW estimator (Appendix 2).
+For evaluation metrics, we considered bias, empirical standard error (ESE), root mean squared error (RMSE), standard error ratio (SER), and 95\% confidence interval (CI) coverage \cite{Morris2019Using}.
 Bias was defined as the mean of the difference between estimates and the true $\psi$.
-The ESE was defined as the standard deviation of the point estimates.
-The SER was defined as the average of the estimated standard errors divided by the ESE.
+ESE was defined as the standard deviation of the point estimates.
+RMSE was defined as the square root of the mean of the squared difference between estimates and the true $\psi$, where smaller values are better.
+SER was defined as the average of the estimated standard errors divided by the ESE.
 As SER near one indicates the variance is being estimated appropriately, while values below one indicate the variance is being underestimated.
 CI coverage was defined as the proportion of 95\% CIs that covered the true $\psi$.
 Simulations consisted of $n:=1000$ with 5000 repetitions and were conducted using Python 3.9.4 (Beaveron, OR, USA) using the following packages: \texttt{NumPy} \cite{Harris2020Array}, \texttt{SciPy} \cite{Virtanen2020SciPy}, \texttt{pandas} \cite{McKinney2010Data}, and \texttt{delicatessen} \cite{Zivich2022Delicatessen}.
 We also replicate the results for a single simulated data set in R 4.4.1 (Vienna, Austria).

 Results for the simulation study are shown in Table \ref{Table1}.
 The na\"ive analysis was biased, as expected.
-Interestingly, standard g-computation resulted in greater bias relative to the na\"ive analysis that ignored selection bias for this data generating mechanism.
-Finally, the modified g-computation estimator had nearly zero bias and the empirical sandwich variance estimator performed well (as indicated by the SER and nominal 95\% CI coverage), as was expected.
+For our specific mechanism, standard g-computation resulted in greater bias relative to the na\"ive analysis.
+Finally, the modified g-computation and IPW estimators had nearly zero bias and the empirical sandwich variance estimator performed well (as indicated by the SER and nominal 95\% CI coverage), as was expected.
+In terms of the RMSE, the modified g-computation estimator was the best performing estimator.